Takeaway

 Maintenance and Water

-Spare parts and documentation matter over the life of the machine.
-La Pavoni publishes model-specific manuals and spare parts lists for the Mini Cellini in stainless, black, and white.
-That support is the difference between a machine you tune up every few years and a machine you abandon.
+Spare parts and documentation are strong.
+La Pavoni publishes model-specific manuals and spare-parts lists for the Mini Cellini in stainless, black, and white.
+That support is the difference between a machine you tune up every few years and a machine you give up on.
+Keep a gasket, a screen, and a set of steam-tip o-rings in a drawer and most surprises become a ten-minute fix.

 Noise and Vibration